MITCriticalData-Colombia/Dengue-MetaData/README.md

           <li><h4>Municipality_Area.csv :</h4></li> This file has the area in square km in each municipality
           <li><h4>worldclim_precipitation_2015-2018.csv :</h4></li> This file has the data of the mean precipitation of each municipality each month of the year from 2015 till 2018, and the total precipitation each year.
           <li><h4>worldclim_temperature_2015-2018.csv :</h4></li> This file has the data of the mean temperature of each municipality each month of the year from 2015 till 2018, and the average temperature each year.
+          <li><h4>tempearture2007-2018.csv :</h4></li> This file has the data of the averqge temperature of each municipality each month of the year from 2007 till 2018, and the average temperature each year.
         </ul>

+  <li><h3>WorldClimTemperature2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook, to extract the average temperature values for each Municipality of Colombia in each month from 2007 till 2018

   <li><h3>DANE_Dengue_Data_Variables.csv :</h3></li> Final file before add the themperature and precipitation data
         <h4> Variables </h4>
         <ul>